↑

 But that doesn’t have to stop you from taking better care of yourself.

-One of the most damaging beliefs we tend to have when we embark on a journey to start taking better care of ourselves is that we live in a silo.
+One of the most damaging beliefs we tend to have on our journey to start taking better care of ourselves is that we live in a silo.

-You’re on your self-care journey with your spouse or significant other and your children- at least.
+At the very least, you’re probably on your self-care journey with your spouse and children.

 You may also have your friends, parents, co-workers, church family, and neighbors on your journey!